 Dating is daunting and for those of us who are scared of commitment, it’s a minefield of emotions we’re most definitely going to over-analyse.
-Yet despite feeling a little anxious, us over-thinkers genuinely want to explore the dating scene, we just don’t quite know how to date stress-free.
+Yet despite feeling a little anxious, us over-thinkers genuinely want to explore the dating scene, we just don’t quite know how to date stress-free (esp in a pandemic ridden world).
 So in order to avoid signing up for a panic attack-inducing dating experience, here’s a little how-to guide to dating when you’re afraid of commitment.

 #1 Set The Pace